carpentries-incubator/git-novice-branch-pr/_episodes/09-github.md

 ~~~
 {: .output}

-This has done all three of the steps we performed separately above in one go:

-  1. initialize a bare repository
-  2. add the GitHub repository as a remote called `origin`
-  3. pull down the changes of the `master` branch into our new repository

-Again, we can verify this using the git log command.
+Again, we can verify that our repo is up to date using the git log command.

 ~~~
 git log --oneline